Welcome to Belmont Synagogue!

-The community is led by Rabbi Elchonon Feldman and his wife Jacqueline, as well as Chairman, Frances Grossman, and a Board of Management.
+The community is led by Rabbi Marc Levene and his wife Lisa, as well as Chair, Barbara Mazliah, and a Council of Management.

-One of the best kept secrets in the United Synagogugue, we are surronded by excellent Jewish primary and secondary schools.
+No longer one of the best kept secrets in the United Synagogue, we are surrounded by excellent Jewish primary and secondary schools.

 Belmont is also surrounded by an eruv, which connects to other local eruvim and makes it easier to celebrate Shabbat with friends and family.

 You will find more about Belmont on this website but the best way to get to know us it to visit.
 We promise you a very warm welcome.